Need to know

 Its stainless-steel handle is fairly comfortable to hold, but it doesn't have a non-slip grip.
-The frypan has straight sides which can make it difficult to lift or flip food.
+The frypan also has straight sides, which can make it difficult to lift or flip food.
 And exposed rivets inside the pan and the stainless-steel exterior and base can discolour and require extra cleaning attention.

 A tale of two frypans

 If you're hot-footing it to Kmart already, be wary.
 You need to be sure you're picking up the right pan, because another Kmart buy was panned (sorry) by our expert critics.